 Certain fish and wildlife, and products made from them, are subject to import and export restrictions, prohibitions, permits or certificates, as well as requirements.
 CBP recommends that you contact the U.S. Fish and Wildlife Service before you depart if you plan to import or export any of the following:

 - Wild birds, land or marine mammals, reptiles, fish, shellfish, mollusks or invertebrates;

 - Any part or product of the above, such as skins, tusks, bone, feathers, or eggs; or

 - Products or articles manufactured from wildlife or fish.

 Endangered wildlife species, and products made from them, generally may not be imported or exported.
 You will need a permit from the FWS to import virtually all types of ivory, unless it is from a warthog.
 The FWS has many restrictions and prohibitions on various kinds of ivory - Asian elephant, African elephant, whale, rhinoceros, seal, pre-Endangered Species Act, post-CITES (Convention on International Trade in Endangered Species) and many others - and urge you to contact them before you acquire ivory in a foreign country.
-You may contact the Management Authority at 1-800-358-2104.
-Pressing Option 3 will provide you with general information, and Option 4 will connect you to the permits section.
-You can also get information on permits at the U.S. Fish and Wildlife Service web site.
+You may contact the Management Authority at 1-800-344-WILD (1-800-344-9453) Pressing Option 3 will provide you with general information, and Option 4 will connect you to the permits section.
+You can also get information on permits at the U.S. Fish and Wildlife Service Website.

 You may import an object made of ivory if it is an antique.
 To be an antique the ivory must be at least 100 years old.
 You will need documentation that authenticates the age of the ivory.
 You may import other antiques containing wildlife parts with the same condition, but they must be accompanied by documentation proving they are at least 100 years old.
 Certain other requirements for antiques may apply.